 Stockholders elect the Board to oversee management and to ensure that stockholder long-term interests are served.
 Through oversight, review, and counsel, the Board establishes and promotes Zynga's business and organizational objectives.
 Among other things, our Board oversees our business affairs and integrity and works with management to determine our mission and long-term strategy.

-Founder, Director and Executive Chairman of the Board of Directors
+Founder, Director and Chairman of the Board of Directors

 Director, Chief Executive Officer

 Frank Gibeau is the Chief Executive Officer of Zynga.
 He joined Zynga as CEO in March 2016, and has been a member of Zynga’s Board since August 2015.
 Mr. Gibeau is a mobile, PC and console gaming industry expert with 25 years of experience in interactive entertainment.